68 percent of online activity begins with queries in search engines like Google or Bing.

 While this information is helpful, it’s not really anything we don’t already know.
 We’ve already decided we like this keyword phrase.

-If anything, this is just a double-check that confirms the basics you found in the AdWords Keyword Tool.
+If anything, this is just a double-check that confirms the basics you found in the Ads Keyword Tool.

 Below this information, you’ll find more keyword suggestions and a SERP analysis of the keyword.

 The suggestions are fine for more brainstorming, but we’ll come back to the SERP analysis.
 That’s the real goldmine.

 You can also find a short list of mentions for your keyword at the bottom of the page.